sequentech/step/README.md

 Add the query/mutation to the `frontend/voting-portal/src/queries/` folder and then run `yarn generate` from the `frontend/` folder to update the types.

+### The voting portal will not load any elections

+It's possible you find that the voting portal is not loading any elections, and that inspecting it further, the Hasura/Graphql POST gives an error similar to `field not found in type: 'query_root'`.
+This is possibly because you're connecting to the wrong instance of Hasura.
+Possibly, you're running VS Code with Codespaces and a local Hasura client as well, so the container port is being forwarded to a different port than 8080.